“My parents were separated before I was born. I never met my dad. He died when I was 18.”

 Letter to My Dad: The Only Communication We Have

 It’s your son, James Barnett.
-You met my mom in Toronto.
-You married her in her hometown.
-And you lived together in Victoria, British Columbia where my mom got pregnant with me.
+You met my mom in Toronto and married her in her hometown.
+And you lived together in Victoria, British Columbia, where my mom got pregnant with me.

-I know we’ve never talked before, Dad, but it’s definitely time now for that.
+We’ve never talked before, Dad, but it’s time for that now.

 I’ve realized that what my mom told me about you includes a combination of what happened and her story about what happened.

-What really happened is that my mom moved back to her hometown.
+What happened is that my mom moved back to her hometown while pregnant with me.
 You and my mom were separated before I was even born.
-You never got the chance to accept me or reject me.
+You never got the chance to accept or reject me.
 You never met me.

 How could you?
 My mom had sole custody of me, and you weren’t allowed any access to me.

-So, yes, you never had any contact with me.
+So, you never had any contact with me.
 And you died when I was eighteen.
-You lived just long enough to pay child support until I reached legal age.
+You lived just long enough to pay child support for the amount of time required of you.

 It’s Like You No Longer Had a Purpose to Live for.

-I don’t get to ask you about what happened, including what it was like for a newlywed couple to be sleeping in separate rooms.
-I didn’t get to ask you what it was like to see a marriage die right in front of you, to have a son that you never met, and to wonder if I even was your son, at least until you got the results of the paternity test when I was two years old.
+I don’t get to ask you about what happened, including what it was like for a newlywed couple to sleep in separate rooms.
+I didn’t get to ask you what it was like to have your marriage die, to have a son that you never met, and to wonder if I even was your son, at least until you got the results of the paternity test when I was two.

 The only way I get to be complete with you is to write this letter to you over fifteen years after your death.
-I’ve wondered many, many times what it would have been like to meet you.
+I’ve often wondered what it would have been like to meet you.

-It took many years for me to find out your name.
-I noticed it by accident on a document my mom received in the mail.
-The document was lying open on the dining room table.
-It felt like I was discovering a secret that I wasn’t supposed to know.
+It took many years to find out your name, which I noticed by accident on a document my mom received in the mail.
+The document laid open on the dining room table.
+It felt like I was discovering a forbidden secret.

-As if somehow in all this I was supposed to feel ashamed of who I am, being alive at all, and being a male.
+As if, somehow, I was supposed to feel ashamed of who I am, being alive at all, and being a male.
 As if I was supposed to be ashamed of you.

-It was many years after that when my mom showed me pictures of you for the first time.
-It’s been a very long process to find out about you.
-There’s a certain heaviness that comes with that.
+Many years later, my mom showed me pictures of you for the first time.
+It’s been a very long process to find out about you, which brings a certain heaviness.

-It has felt like you aren’t important, and by extension, that I’m not important.
-Of course, that isn’t really the case.
-It’s simply the impression that I’ve had, the imagery that you and I are both victims of life.
+It has felt like you aren’t important and, by extension, that I’m not important.
+That isn’t the case.
+It’s simply the impression I’ve had, the imagery that you and I are both victims of life.
 I do identify with you, more than I’ve dared to admit.

 We Do Have a Lot of Similarities.

-My mom really didn’t want to talk about you.
+My mom didn’t want to talk about you.
 It’s been so extreme that I’m surprised she ever revealed anything.
-As far as I know, you weren’t physically abusive or verbally abusive.
-Could it really have been that bad?
+As far as I know, you weren’t physically or verbally abusive.
+Could it have been that bad?

 My mom has shared more about you, especially since I first wrote this letter to you.
-I keep revising this letter and adding more to it.
+I keep revising this letter.
 I feel like it’s my lifeline to you.
 I love you, Dad.
-I respect you, and it’s a pleasure getting to talk to you.
+I respect you, and it’s a pleasure talking to you.
 I accept you exactly as you were and exactly as you were not.

 My grandma told me that you delivered mail for Canada Post.
-She was glad that you had a job, and she was sad that my mom didn’t stay with you.
+She was happy you had a job and sad my mom didn’t stay with you.
 How different things would have been.

 But at what cost?
-For all we know, the price could have been that my mom got an abortion just to stay with you.
+The price could have been that my mom got an abortion just to stay with you.
 My ex-wife wanted to have children.
 It’s something that we ultimately disagreed on.
 I know how much of a responsibility children are.
-I also know that it would be too much for me to be a dad.
+I also know it would be too much for me to be a dad.

-I can’t help but think that you felt the same way, that you weren’t ready to have children and that you didn’t want to have children.
+I think you felt the same way: you weren’t ready to have children and didn’t want to.
 We both lost a marriage, Dad.
-Through that experience, I’ve really learned to identify with you and to have empathy for you.
+Through that experience, I’ve learned to identify with you and to have empathy for you.

-The main times I’ve mourned for you are when I’ve written, revised, and read this letter.
+I’ve mourned for you mainly when I’ve written, revised, and read this letter.
 I get to keep having this conversation with you, perhaps the only one we get.

 I Haven’t Been Able to Find Your Obituary.